innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 - buttons: continue previous message, regenerate last message, remove last messages from history, reset history button, new char loading menu
 - you can load new characters from text-generation-webui\characters with button
 - you can load new model during conversation with button
-- chatting "+" or "#" prefix for impersonate: "#Hero sister" or "+Castle guard".
+- "+" or "#" user message prefix for impersonate: "#Chiharu sister" or "+Castle guard".
 Or even ask bot generate your own message "+You"
 - "-" or "!" prefix to replace last bot message
 - "++" prefix replace bot name during chat (switch conversation to another character)
 - "--" prefix replace you name during chat